 Plate lunch is, as the name suggests, a local favorite for lunches.
 The dish is made up of separate portions of rice, meat, and macaroni salad.

 Tasty Desserts to Finish the Meal

 Malasadas were brought to Kauai from Portugal, and they are essentially deep fried dough balls rolled in sugar.
 Depending on where you go for these sweet treats, they may be made fresh to order or stuffed with tasty fillings.

 Lilikoi is a type of passion fruit that’s used in a variety of desserts on Kauai, including crème Brulee, meringues, chiffon pies, and more.

-Local Food Grown on the Island
+Fresh Local Food Grown on Kauai Island

-A world of tasty delights awaits you on Kauai, and if you’ve got a taste for exotic cuisines, then you’re in for a special treat.
+A world of tasty delights awaits you on the garden isle, and if you’ve got a taste for exotic cuisines, then you’re in for a special treat.
 Many of the local and traditional dishes on the island involve favorite ingredients like pork, spam, and fish, and pull inspiration from cuisines around the globe to create delicious and unique dishes.
 If you’ve got a trip planned to Kauai, make sure you try as much of the local fare as possible, including the sushi, burgers, pork dishes, and desserts.